WatheqAlshowaiter/model-fields/README.md

 <!-- ./shields -->

 Get the **required** model fields, excluding **primary keys**, **nullable** fields, and fields with **defaults**.
-In other words, get the **minimal required** fields necessary to create the model without causing a database error.
+In In other words, get the **minimal required** fields necessary to create the model without causing a database error.

 ## Installation